 Regardless of which type of steel used in knife blades, each will exhibit varying degrees of these five key properties.
 None will be rated as high or low across all five properties, in reality, it’s a trade-off between what characteristics you want from the blade/knife:

 Hardness is the ability to resist deforming when subject to stress and applied forces.
 Hardness in knife steels is measured using the Rockwell C scale (aka “HRC”).
 Scale C is specifically used for rating the steel used in knives.
 The hardness of a knife is very important as far as its performance and durability.
 For instance, harder steel with a HRC of 58-62 will hold an edge better than softer steel.
 However, that same harder steel is less durable and more prone to chipping or even breaking.

 Toughness is the ability to resist damage like cracks or chips when subject to impact and also the ability to flex without breaking.
 Toughness and Hardness share an inverse relationship, ie: the harder the steel the less tough it’s likely to be (and vice versa).

 Wear resistance is the steel’s ability to withstand damage from both abrasive and adhesive wear.
 Wear resistance is also heavily influenced by the specific chemistry of the steel.
-In general, the steel with larger carbides (think microscopic, hard, wear resistant particles) will typically resist wear better.
+In general, the steel with larger carbides (think microscopic, hard, wear-resistant particles) will typically resist wearing better.